 When do I need to use the Media data model?

-The Media data model is most often used to send media files, such as a PDFs, images, and audio files, to a patient’s chart.
+The Media data model is most often used to send media files, such as a PDFs, to a patient’s chart.

 What data is required in order to file media documents to the patient’s chart?